gerardroche/gerardroche.github.io/_posts/2023-05-30-neovintageous-jumping-to-conflicts.md

 ![Quantum Leap (1989)](/assets/quantum-leap.webp)

-NeoVintageous has two commands for jumping to SCM conflicts.
+NeoVintageous has two vim commands for jumping to SCM conflicts.
 These are part of the Unimpaired plugin bundled with NeoVintageous:

 Command | Description
 :------ | :----------